shajen/rtl-sdr-scanner-cpp/README.md

 [2022-01-21 04:30:51.539] [auto-sdr] [info]     [mp3]         recording time: 0.00 s, too short, removing
 ```

-All recorded frequencies are stored in `~/sdr/recordings/` directory by default.
+Recordings are stored in `sdr/recordings/` directory by default.

-## Contributing
+# Contributing

 In general don't be afraid to send pull request.
 Use the "fork-and-pull" Git workflow.